2018ik/2018ik.github.io/_wiki/all_inclusive.markdown

 ---
 layout: pagev2
-title: All Inclusive
+title: All Inclusive Christ
-permalink: /all_inclusive/
+permalink: /all_inclusive_christ/
 ---
 - [Background](#background)
 - [What Christ Is](#what-christ-is)

 ## Background

-**All-inclusive** refers to the fact that Christ should be everything to the believers and the reality of all positive things.
+The **all-inclusive Christ** refers to the fact that Christ should be everything to the believers and the reality of all positive things.

 ## What Christ Is